1247Foundation Ermesinde of Luxembourg

 ⛩️

-Experience Cordemois Abbey from the river
+Experience the Cordemois Abbey from the river

-The Poupehan → Alle (10 km, 2h-3h) kayak route passes in front of the abbey in the Semois meander.
+The Poupehan → Alle (10 km, 2h-3h) kayak route passes right by the abbey in the meander of the Semois.
 The bells, the white reflection in the water, the Ardennes forest — a unique sensory experience.
-Nautical base in Vresse-sur-Semois, from 18€ all-in.
+Nautical base in Vresse-sur-Semois, from €18 all-in.

-🛶 Book kayak from 18€ 🏰 Full Bouillon Guide 🏰 Bouillon Castle
+🛶 Book kayak from €18 🏰 Complete Bouillon Guide 🏰 Bouillon Castle

 4.6/5